 The social processes that took place at the beginning of 1917 in the country affected all aspects of the life and work of the Russian Empire, and now the republics.
 The growing wave of chaos and collapse began to hurt the most vulnerable nodes - industry and transport.
 Gradually, interruptions in the supply of necessary materials and equipment increased, plants shook strikes (this was during wartime).
 It is impossible to blame monopoly on all those misfortunes and crisis phenomena on the then small Bolshevik Party, which had nothing to do with the government of that time.
 In February, 1917, the levers of governing the country, which, however, began to immediately bruise, were seized by representatives of the propertied classes and intellectuals.
 Very soon, the entire country felt the fullness and depth of the incompetence of the Kerensky government.
 The stormy and frankly wrecking activities in the armed forces have been reduced to the abolition of officer shoulder straps and saluting, as well as the renaming of a number of ships.
 By the fall of 1917, the following ships were in different degrees of readiness in Nikolaev: the battleship with the characteristic name “Democracy” (formerly “Nicholas I”), the 4 light cruisers of the type “Admiral Nakhimov”, the 4 destroyer of the first “Ushakovskaya” series, 3 - the second.
 The first 3 6 submarines of the “AG” type were assembled, and the 5 Pelican-type submarines were slowly completed.
 In addition to the ships of the main classes, work was carried out on a series of multipurpose gunboats of the Elpidifor type and a number of other small ships and vessels.

-All this conglomerate of ships and vessels was a victim of the situation, being chained to the extension walls and slipways.
-Outside the gates of enterprises, revolutionary and not only whirlwinds raged.
-Kaleidoscope power changed.
-The fragile structures of the Provisional Government were scattered.
-The Bolsheviks who had just appeared after them in the city were driven out by the Germans — Nikolaev entered the German occupation zone according to the conditions of the Brest Peace.
-Representatives of German firms visited the city and the factories, primarily Blohm & Voss, which had collaborated with Nikolaev enterprises before the war.
-Of course, the question of even the hypothetical completion of some ships was not raised - Germany in the summer of 1918 was not in the position to engage in such projects.
-Resources of the German shipbuilding industry were thrown primarily on the construction of submarines.
-The construction of a number of large ships, for example, the Saxe and Württemberg superdreadnoughts, was suspended.
-The unfinished battleship Salamis rusted from 1914 (commissioned by Greece).
-So about any activity of ship-building character for Germans in Nikolaev the speech didn't go.
-It was planned to dismantle and remove some equipment and materials in Germany, but in November 1918, a revolution broke out, and then an armistice, and the Germans were not at all up to ships, especially unfinished ones.
+This entire conglomerate of ships and vessels fell victim to the situation, being chained to the outfitting walls and stocks.
+Revolutionary and not only whirlwinds raged outside the gates of the enterprises.
+Power was changing like a kaleidoscope.
+The fragile structures of the Provisional Government fell apart.
+As soon as the Bolsheviks appeared after them in the city, the Germans drove out - Nikolaev entered the German zone of occupation under the terms of the Brest Peace.
+The city and factories were visited by representatives of German firms, primarily Blohm & Voss, which before the war cooperated with Nikolaev enterprises.
+Of course, the question of even a hypothetical completion of some ships was not raised - Germany in the summer of 1918 was not in a position to engage in such projects.
+The resources of the German shipbuilding industry were devoted primarily to the construction of submarines.
+The construction of a number of large ships was suspended, for example, the superdreadnoughts Saxe and Württemberg.
+The unfinished battleship Salamis (by order of Greece) has been rusting since 1914.
+So there was no talk of any kind of shipbuilding activity for the Germans in Nikolaev.
+It was planned to dismantle and take out some equipment and materials in Germany, but in November 1918 a revolution broke out, and then a truce, and the Germans had no time for ships, especially unfinished ones.